‘SNL’: Jeff Sessions Fist Bumps With Shirtless Putin, Eats Minny’s ‘S**t Pie’

 — Saturday Night Live (@nbcsnl) March 5, 2017

-This time, Sessions began talking about his recent troubles in Washington, specifically last week’s revelation by The Washington Post that he had lied under oath during confirmation hearing before the Senate Judiciary Committee by concealing the fact that he had met with the Russian ambassador to the U.S. on two separate occasions during the election campaign period.
+This time, Sessions began talking about his recent troubles in Washington, specifically last week’s revelation by the Washington Post that he had lied under oath during confirmation hearing before the Senate Judiciary Committee by concealing the fact that he had met with the Russian ambassador to the U.S. on two separate occasions during the election campaign period.

 “I was on the cover of the New York Times.
 You wanna see?”
 Sessions asked.